vmware/slices-for-redux/website/docs/introduction/quick-start.md

 **Slices for Redux** includes:

-- [`rootSliceGroup`](/slices-for-redux/docs/api/rootSliceGroup): Object that holds a "mutable combine reducer" allowing "slice reducers" to be added as their code is imported, removes code boilerplate and promotes code splitting.
+- [`rootSliceGroup`](/slices-for-redux/docs/api/rootSliceGroup): Object that holds a mutable "root-reducer" allowing slice reducers to be added as their code is imported, removes code boilerplate and promotes code splitting.
-- [`createSlice()`](/slices-for-redux/docs/api/createSlice): Function that creates a Slice with basic selectors and a mutable case reducer to promote writing sets of "case reducers" in separate files.
+- [`createSlice()`](/slices-for-redux/docs/api/createSlice): Function that creates a Slice with basic selectors and a mutable "case-reducer" to promote writing sets of case reducers in separate files.
 - [`createSliceGroup()`](/slices-for-redux/docs/api/createSliceGroup): Function that creates a SliceGroup to organize and ease the navigation of a large Redux State object.

 ## Installation